 The days of software development for specific devices are fading fast.
-Growing ecosystem of competing mobile platforms calls for cross-platform mobile development to reduce the cost of product development and maintenance and also reduce time to market.
+The growing ecosystem of competing mobile platforms calls for cross-platform mobile development to reduce the cost of product development and maintenance and also reduce time to market.
 Flutter, an open-source mobile app development framework, offers the promise of streamlined and simultaneous application development for both iOS and Android.
 New to Flutter?
 Let’s answer some of the big questions.

 What is Flutter (and is it a big deal)?